neondatabase/website/content/docs/use-cases/use-cases-overview.md

 <a href="/docs/use-cases/variable-traffic" description="Optimize for performance without over-provisioning with Neon's Autoscaling feature" icon="chart-bar">Variable traffic</a>

-<a href="/docs/use-cases/database-per-tenant" description="Learn how you can build database-per-tenant architectures easily and cost-effectively" icon="database">Database-per-tenant</a>
+<a href="/docs/use-cases/database-per-user" description="Learn how you can build database-per-user architectures easily and cost-effectively" icon="database">Database-per-user</a>

 <a href="/docs/use-cases/ai-agents" description="Leverage Neon's instant Postgres database provisioning for AI agent development" icon="openai">AI Agents</a>